Between 1800 and 1920, an extraordinary cast of bold innovators and

 alert to opportunity, persistent in their missions.

-They had big ideas they were not afraid to test.
-They stitched the
+ideas they were not afraid to test.
+They stitched the country together

-country together with the first transcontinental railroad, invented the
+with the first transcontinental railroad, invented the Model A and

-Model A and built the roads it traveled on, raised cities and supplied
+built the roads it traveled on, raised cities and supplied them with

-them with water and electricity, established banks for immigrant
+water and electricity, established banks for immigrant populations,

-were ideal role models.
-Most, however, once they had made their
+models.
+Most, however, once they had made their fortunes, shared them

-fortunes, shared them in the form of cultural institutions, charities,
+in the form of cultural institutions, charities, libraries, parks, and

-libraries, parks, and other amenities that continue to enrich lives in
+other amenities that continue to enrich lives in the West today.

 the West Begins profiles